BES – E. Group InsuranceMichelle LaMarche

 - Non-NLTA members of the bargaining units shall be eligible only for those options of the plan which receive financial contribution by government as per the collective agreement.

-- For teachers on regular payroll and retired teachers in receipt of pension, premiums shall be paid through deduction at source.
+- For members on regular payroll and retired members in receipt of pension, premiums shall be paid through deduction at source.
 For other eligible members, premiums shall be paid through an arrangement made with the insurance administrators.

 - The Government of Newfoundland and Labrador shall contribute 100% of the premiums for A1, A3, B, B2, C and CI for teachers who are on unpaid leave of absence to pursue studies and at least 50% of the premiums for the same options, for teachers on other forms of unpaid leave.